kreako/soklaki/notes.md

 ### Ports

+Take a look at ansible/roles/podman to see if something is missing

 - 8080 is hasura graphql end point port
 - 5432 is postgresql port
 - 8000 is companion port
+- 8001 is the exporter
+- 8008 is the backend

 ### Creation